tanmaypardeshi/CSC-510-Project2-TeachersPetBot/README.md

 <h4>Bard AI</h4>
 This feature allows you to chat with Bard, a large language model from Google AI.
 Bard can answer your questions, generate text, translate languages, and write different kinds of creative content.

-<h4>Interactive Greetings: Elevating the Welcome Message with Embedded Essential Links<h4>
+<h4>Interactive Greetings: Elevating the Welcome Message with Important Links<h4>
 This feature guarantees that whenever a new member joins, they are greeted with a warm and inclusive welcome message that not only extends a friendly reception but also provides them with all the necessary and significant links to get started and navigate the guild effectively.

 <h4>Upgraded Spam Detection</h4>